Interview Question: "How Do You Handle a Heavy Workload?"

-During a job interview, you will likely be asked questions about how you managed your work responsibilities on your previous jobs.
+During a job interview, you will likely be asked a few questions about how you managed your work responsibilities in your previous jobs.
 A typical question is, "Describe a time when your workload was heavy and how you handled it."

 This question can come up in interviews for jobs at all levels, from entry-level to executive.
 Many jobs have times when the work piles up, and your answer will help the interviewer determine if you are a good match for the position.

+Keep your tone positive and mature.
 Your interviewer is looking for employees who can react effectively to an increase in workload, without drama or a haphazard handling of the situation.
-There’s no need to point fingers at coworkers or bosses, or even yourself.
+There’s no need to point fingers at coworkers or bosses, or even at yourself.

 Don't play the blame game in your answer.
 If the workload was heavy due to mismanagement, procrastination, or another type of failure, pass by the cause or only discuss it if asked further.
 Starting off your response by blaming someone else for the situation is a red flag to a hiring manager that you may not be a strong and positive team player.